Margaret Ann Neve: Personal life

+Centenary and death

 On 18 May 1899, a reception was held at Rouge Huis to celebrate her 107th birthday and her entrance into her 108th year.
 The town council, jurats, the officers of the staff, and about 250 of the leading residents attended.
 Despite her age, Margaret was found making marmalade the next morning by a reporter from The Times.
 She was reported as never being ill until the age of 105 when she had the flu, followed by bronchitis at 108.
-At the age of 110, she climbed a tree to pluck an apple, explaining that they were much tastier when eaten straight from the tree.
+Aged 110, she climbed a tree to pluck an apple, explaining that they were much tastier when eaten straight from the tree.

 A newspaper report records that she enjoyed a glass and a half of old sherry at lunchtime, followed by a weak whiskey and water at supper.
 She was in the habit of always rising early and abstaining from eating and drinking between meal times.
 Contrary to popular belief, she did not receive congratulations from Queen Victoria (who had died in 1901) upon reaching her 110th birthday (celebrated in 1902).
 However, the Harvey family (through Neve's niece Louisa) did exchange correspondence with the Royal Household, expressing gratitude for the signed photograph given to them on 4 May 1896 by the Queen.

-Neve died on 4 April 1903, a month before her 111th birthday.
+Margaret Ann Neve died on 4 April 1903, at age 110 years, 10 months.
 She reportedly repeated a Psalm in a loud voice the day before she died.
-Flags in Guernsey were lowered to half mast as a show of respect.
-She was one of the last few living people from the 18th century.
+Flags in Guernsey were lowered to half-mast as a show of respect.
+Neve's great-niece was the mother of Glencairn Balfour Paul, who served as British Ambassador to Iraq (1969–71), Jordan (1972–75), and Tunisia (1975–77).
+In his 2006 memoir, Bagpipes in Babylon, Balfour Paul related how his mother "knew her well enough to send congratulations on her 110th birthday and to receive from her in reply a neatly written letter and photograph."